ZyueRemi/222/README.md

 ## 7. Target-based calibration using MATLAB toolbox
 This method is based on MATLAB [Lidar_camera_calibrator](https://www.mathworks.com/help/lidar/ug/lidar-and-camera-calibration.html)<br>

-7.1 Prepare a chessboard and measure the size of it.
-The size of chessboard  square in this experiment is 10.7cmx10.7cm with 0.6cm boarder to pad.
+7.1 Prepare a chessboard and measure its size.
+The size of the chessboard square in this experiment is 10.7cmx10.7cm with 0.6cm boarder to pad.

 7.2 To get the input pcd and image files.
-Same step as shown in 5.2.
+Same step is shown in 5.2.
 Our sample data set is in file /data/rslidar_camera_matlab

 7.3 Input data in MATLAB.
-The image corner and LiDAR point cloud target plane can be detected.
+The image corner and the target plane of the LiDAR point cloud can be detected.
 <div align="center">
     <img src="pic/16.png" width = 60% >
     <font color=#a0a0a0 size=2><br>Detected features</font>